vivekdubey/cloudformation-examples/README.md

 # cloudformation-examples
 Examples of different cloudformation templates to deploy various resources in AWS using a rubygem created in a different repository.
-Rubygems - https://github.com/vivekdubey/cloudformation_stack.
+Rubygems - https://github.com/vivekdubey/cloudformation_stack. `branch: v4, will be merged soon to master`
 ### Steps involved in deploying the application
 - Creation of VPC with private and public subnet.
 - Creation of a DB instance.